USFOneHealthCodeathon2021/Team3/scripts/README.md

 run_gp_continuous.r - estimate value of a continuous variable at arbitrary points on the globe based on observations of that variable at other points on the globe

+quick_alr.r - association location strings from NextStrain phylogenetic tips with GPS coordinates, then estimate ancestral locations of internal nodes in phylogeny with simple assumption - the centroid location of a polygon formed by all descendant tips

 2/24/2021 : 4:30 PM
                                     Samuel Coleman uploaded the inital version of north-american-data-analysis